kgateway-dev/kgateway/docs/content/guides/traffic_management/request_processing/transformations/xslt_transformation/_index.md

 ## Introduction

 SOAP remains prevalent today for enterprise web services across a number of industries, including financial services and healthcare.
-However, SOAP uses XML, a verbose communication protocol over 2 decades old.
+However, SOAP uses XML, a message format over 2 decades old.
-Modern services have adopted newer communication protocols, one of which is JSON.
+Modern services have adopted newer message formats, one of which is JSON.
 Modernizing a legacy SOAP service to use JSON can often mean rewriting the service entirely.
-This guide shows you a way of allowing for clients and services' communication protocols to differ by performing the translation within Gloo Edge.
-We leverage powerful XSLT transformations to allow for an XML-based service to communicate with a JSON client.
+This guide shows you a way of allowing for clients and services' message formats to differ by performing the translation within Gloo Edge.
+We leverage powerful XSLT transformations to allow for an XML-based SOAP service to communicate with a JSON client.

 {{% notice note %}}
 The XSLT transformation feature was introduced with **Gloo Edge Enterprise**, release 1.8.0-beta3.
 If you are using an earlier version, this tutorial will not work.